 The Załęcze & Żuchlów site lies 60 km north of Wrocław and 100 km south of Poznań.
 It is a depleted natural gas field.
-The objective of research work in the Załęcze & Żuchlów area was to characterise an onshore gas reservoir in Poland, from the first stages through to the development of an injection strategy.
-A comprehensive analysis of possibilities for CO_2 injection into the natural gas fields was carried out.
-Detailed analysis of available geological data, and assessment of reservoir and operational performance with a series of laboratory tests and computer simulations helped create the best possible scenario for CO_2 injection into deep geological structures.
+The objective of research work in the Załęcze & Żuchlów area was to characterise an onshore gas reservoir in Poland from the first stages through to the development of an injection strategy.

+A comprehensive analysis of possibilities for $CO_2$ injection into the natural gas fields was carried out.
+Detailed analysis of available geological data, and assessment of reservoir and operational performance with a series of laboratory tests and computer simulations helped create the best possible scenario for $CO_2$ injection into deep geological structures.
 Integrity analysis of existing wells was undertaken and the application of technical, operational and organizational solutions was examined to reduce risk of uncontrolled release of formation fluids throughout the life cycle of a well.

-This took into account two types of issues: 1. improper completion and abandonment of the wells (depleted oil and gas reservoirs); and 2. longterm stability of wellbore materials in a CO2-rich environment (cement, steel).
-Soil sampling and geochemical analysis are the simplest solution to detecting CO2 leaks at surface.
-Tracers with different isotopic composition can be added to CO2 injection stream of each well to allow identification of any possible unplanned CO2 migration outside the storage unit.
+This took into account two types of issues: 1. improper completion and abandonment of the wells (depleted oil and gas reservoirs); and 2. long-term stability of wellbore materials in a CO2-rich environment (cement, steel).

-Fig. 8 - An example of the output of computer simulation, The Załęcze & Żuchlów static model porosity distribution.
+Fig.9 An example of output of computer simulation, The Załęcze & Żuchlów static model porosity distribution

+Soil sampling and geochemical analysis proved to be the simplest solution to detecting $CO_2$ leaks at surface.
+Tracers with different isotopic composition can be added to $CO_2$ injection stream of each well to allow identification of any possible unplanned $CO_2$ migration outside the storage unit.

 The study of the Polish, as well as the UK site, included research activities with the involvement of the local community, to explore opinions and understanding about CCS technology and to disseminate relevant information.

 A social site characterisation process was undertaken to support cooperation among stakeholders and the public.

 This produced a 'social map' of local opinion shapers.
 Then, an innovative formula for enhancing cooperation was tested, called "Focus conference", which aimed at building trust and facilitating the development of informed opinions.

 The participants had ample opportunity for getting information from key stakeholders and for exchanging it, finally expressing their own point of view on the conditions for CCS acceptability in the area.

-Fig. 9 - Listening and learning about $\rm CO_2$ storage at the Polish Focus Conference.
+Fig.10 Listening and learning about CO2 storage at the Polish Focus Conference